 SWI 1998 in Leiden , SWI 1999 in Eindhoven , SWI 2000 in Twente, SWI 2002 in Amsterdam , SWI 2003 in Leiden, SWI 2004 in Delft, SWI 2006 in Eindhoven, SWI 2007 in Utrecht , SWI 2008 in Twente, SWI 2009 in Wageningen, SWI 2010 in Amsterdam , SWI 2011 in Amsterdam, SWI 2012 in Eindhoven, SWI 2013 in Leiden, SWI 2014 in Delft, SWI 2015 in Utrecht, SWI 2016 in Nijmegen, SWI 2017 in Amsterdam, SWI 2018 in Eindhoven, SWI 2019 in Wageningen, SWI 2020 in Tilburg, SWI 2021 online, SWI 2022 in Twente .

 SWI 2023 will be held at Groningen University.
-More information and a full programme will be made available through https://www.swi-wiskunde.nl/swi2023/
+More information and a full programme is available at https://www.swi-wiskunde.nl/swi2023/

 SWI is sponsored by